-ProtonVPN is a side project from the same developers that gave us ProtonMail.
+ProtonVPN is another service from the makers of ProtonMail.
 If their former product is anything to go by, you should expect only the best security features, guaranteeing your online anonymity.

 |Support:||Guides, FAQs, support tickets, subreddit|